ovh/docs/pages/platform/public-cloud/prepare_the_environment_for_using_the_openstack_api/guide.en-gb.md

 #### Step 1: Edit the system’s environment variables.

-Search for the system’s environment variable settings, and go to “Edit system environment variables”:
+Search for the system’s environment variable settings, and go to “Edit the system environment variables”:

 ![Environment variable settings](images/2_preparation_openstack_environment_windows.png){.thumbnail}

 #### Step 2: Edit the system settings.

-Go to the `Advanced`{.action} tab, and click `Environment variables`{.action} to edit the settings.
+Go to the `Advanced`{.action} tab, and click `Environment Variables`{.action} to edit the settings.

 ![Performance settings](images/3_preparation_openstack_environment_windows.png){.thumbnail}